DevilMedlar/python-recall-training/rules.md

 - The reward SHOULD remain noticeably close to a clean-pass reward without being mistaken for the full reward of an independently earned 100% pass.
 - A small reversible part of the current reward state MAY be paused, cooled, withheld, or adjusted backward when appropriate.
 - The punishment SHOULD be brief and proportionate rather than dominating the much larger amount of correct work.
-- For repairable work, the remaining mistake MUST still be corrected before the repairable graded unit passes
+- For repairable work, the remaining mistake MUST still be corrected before the repairable graded unit passes.

 **85-94%**